richard-ui/interactive-milestone-project/README.md

     -  Once selected, Red Markers will then display within that given area on the Google Map.

-  vii.
+  vi.
 As a Customer, i want to be able to use the form as way of communication to book a reservation slot for a particular Restaurant.

      - The form has input fields that contain labels to identity what they mean aswell as icons to emphasise there relevance even more, so the user understands what to enter into the text box.